 The second quiet time is between fall foliage and the upward swing of the winter ski season.
 The weeks of November and the beginning of December are some of the calmest and most wildly beautiful, when the rare visitor can experience the peace and wonder of the outdoors almost entirely alone, the bite of approaching winter in the air.

-Attractions and amenities are still available in the pre-winter Quiet Season in the White Mountains, though not at the same level as they are other times of the year.
+Some attractions and amenities are still available in the pre-winter Quiet Season in the White Mountains, though not at the same level as they are other times of the year.
+During the spring quiet season, many attractions have not yet opened for the season but if you plan ahead, there are plenty of things to do, places to eat and places to stay.
 For couples, families, and single visitors desiring the opportunity to explore the region without fighting against lines and crowds, vacationing here during the Quiet Season is a good option.

 Here are some ideas of activities to check out during your trip to the White Mountains this November or early December: